staabm/staabm.github.io/_posts/2022-07-12-rexstan-meets-phpstan-dba.md

 );
 ```

 The same is true for the legacy `rex_sql::escape()` and `rex_sql::escapeLikeWildcards()` method calls.
-These are covered by a [different but similiar PHPStan-extension](https://github.com/FriendsOfREDAXO/rexstan/blob/2f86fbaca8b7316f3465d986859b332c12bb79fb/lib/RexSqlDynamicReturnTypeExtension.php):
+These are covered by a [different but similar PHPStan-extension](https://github.com/FriendsOfREDAXO/rexstan/blob/2f86fbaca8b7316f3465d986859b332c12bb79fb/lib/RexSqlDynamicReturnTypeExtension.php):

 ```php
 $db = rex_sql::factory();